 Tucker, like the other individualists, was born in New England and was involved in most of the major reform movements of the nineteenth century.
 Like many New England radicals, he came from a Unitarian background, but soon gravitated toward free thought and atheism.
 He initially set out on an engineering career (which may explain his systematic habits of thought and expression), but abandoned it for political interests.
 In 1872 he met Warren and Greene at a meeting of the New England Labor Reform League in Boston.
 Later the same year he first corresponded with Heywood, and started submitting articles to The Word.
 It was during this period that he began synthesizing the ideas of Proudhon with those of Warren, Spooner and the other individualists.
 His discovery of Greene's Mutual Banking was an epiphany, giving him a central organizing prinicple into which he could integrate the financial theories of the other mutualists.
-During his career he distinguished himself as a translator of Proudhon, and achieved hat can be done to mitigate and equalize the suffering arising from its accidental destruction.
-[Ibid.
-158-59]
+During his career he distinguished himself as a translator of Proudhon, and achieved minor notoriety (like Thoreau) for refusing to pay his poll tax.
+[Martin 204-06]